davidainslie/play-scala-mybatis-kissthinker/README.md

 Now we've added another "nav" link to our main.scala.html, to make the relevant Ajax call.
 With this second nav, the page is already looking ugly.
 We have a green light, so we can refactor.
 Time to dabble in CoffeeScript.

-By the way, here is the newly added Ajax/Javascript call (and I know we could extract this out into a separate file, but we'd still have the nasty JavaScript, just somewhere else):
+By the way, here is the newly added Ajax/Javascript call (and I know we could extract this out into a separate file):

 ```html
 <li>